aryelgois/Medools/README.md

 #### Models cache

-Internally, a cache for each model is kept in the base [Model] class, containing the model's columns grouped in different keys.
-It is generated automatically and calls the `patchHook()`.
-To access the cache for a specific model, call `$model_class::getCache()`, where `$model_class` is the Fully Qualified Class.
+Internally, a cache for each model is kept in the base [Model] class, containing the model's columns grouped by different keys.
+It is automatically generated and calls the `patchHook()`.
+To access the cache for a specific model, call `$model::getCache()`, where `$model` can be the Fully Qualified Class.
 Instances of a given model shares the same cache.

 # Changelog